MJRidder/Ridder-Muziek-Service/README.md

 # Ridder Muziek Service - about the page

 Welcome to Ridder Muziek Service!
-This is the website for Bert Ridder, a conductor 'slash' music teacher 'slash' musician with over 40 years experience in each.
+This is the website for Bert Ridder, a conductor 'slash' music teacher 'slash' musician with (well) over 40 years experience in each.
 Bert is retired officially but as every "old dog of the business" he does not know how to fully quit.
-Which is why he'd like to be available for incidental projects in conducing, teaching incidental music students or be part of a musical project himself as a musician.
+Which is why he likes to be available for incidental projects in conducing, teaching incidental music students or be part of a musical project himself as a musician.
+Current challenge however is that he has no online presence!

-The goal of this website is to briefly provide context but quickly guide the visitor to reaching out to Bert.
+The goal of this website is to get him this precence by briefly providing context to visitors (in need) but where possible quickly guide the visitor to reaching out to Bert via webform, phone or email.
 Every aspect of the website is set up to guide the user to the contact page.
-Summarized:

-## Business goals
+## Business (his personal) goals
+- Become visible online
 - Get to work on new interesting projects (interim/stand-in conducting)
-- Get new students
+- Get new (trombone) students
-- Easy to use website with easy contact possibilities (1-2 clicks)
+- Easy to use website with easy contact possibilities (1-2 clicks to get to contact options)
 - High focus on mobile functionality due to 'ad-hoc' nature of requests
-- (bonus) get work as a (stand-in) musicain
+- (bonus) get work as a (stand-in) musician
-- Become visible online

 ## Client goals
 - Quickly/Easily get in contact with a professional conductor to cover/stand-in for existing conductor or for temporary projects
 - Find a brass instrument music teacher in the province of North-Holland
+- Find an experienced brass instrument player

 # UX experience
 I have tried to keep the user in mind when setting up the pages.
 Keeping information short and relevant and easily accessable from different platforms.
 Each page has a quick link (call to action) to "Get in touch" and discuss availability.
 The website has a simple/clear set up with the aim not to confuse the visitor.

 # User stories
-In the ideal state the user finds us via Google (or other) search, lands on the home page or even directly on the relevant conductor/teacher/conductor pages.
+The ideal state would be for the user to finds the website via Google (or other engines) search, lands on the home page or even directly on the relevant conductor/teacher/conductor pages.
 The aim is for them to be able to get to the contact page/details within 1 or two clicks.

 The home page provides sufficient but limited information.
 With two large buttons for the main uses of this website:
 1) Provide a stand-in conductor for an orchestra/ensemble in need.
 2) Provide a music teacher for a student in need.

 Users will also see a musician page.
-This is because Bert has requested to have the page added also for being a musician, however the main desire is to gain projects as a stand-in conductor or a music teacher.
-Visitors of the website will mostly from "the industry" however, which will make it relevant to know as well that Bert is also an active musician for hire as well.
+This is because Bert has requested to have the page added also for being a musician, however Bert's main desire is to gain projects as a stand-in conductor or a music teacher.
+Visitors of the website will mostly be from "the industry" however, which will make it relevant to know that Bert is also an active musician for hire.

-Each page provides three elements to the visitor:
+Each page provides three elements to the visitor (with the aim to get to the relevant information quickly):
 1) How Bert works (how he conducts/teaches and would this fit their needs?)
-2) His experience (providing a strong base for the visitor to base their decision on)
+2) His experience (providing a strong base for the visitor to make a decision)
 3) What his availability is and for what he is available for (Although many different orchestras/ensembles/students can be helped, it is important not to give false hope to the visitor in case Bert his experience does not match their needs)

 # Mobile users
-The website was created with "mobile first" mindset.
+The website was created with a "mobile first" mindset.
 Creating all pages from a 'Samsung Galaxy 8' or 'Samsung Galaxy S20 Ultra' basis, before reviewing the websites funcitionality for tables/desktops.
 With this in mind the formatting has been kept simple, easy to view but sufficient.

 Reasoning for this is simple: Mobile usage in much higher then desktop usage.
 Avg. page visits per session is less relevant here as the the aim of the website is to get the visitor to a state of 'contact' as soon as possible.
 Whether if this is via the contact form, phone or email.
+Due to the potential "ad hoc" and quick need of Bert his support, it is expected that much of the finding of the website will be done from a mobile device (e.g. I just had a call that our conductor is sick, let me find a stand-in conductor quickly)

 The below "Get in Touch" button is clear and can be found at the top of every page.

 ![Step 1 - visitor lands on homepage](./assets/images/Readme%20screenshots/Mobile-user-step-1-min.png "Step 1 - visitor lands on homepage")
 ![Step 2 - has a direct link (single click) to contact details/page](./assets/images/Readme%20screenshots/Mobile-user-step-2-min.png "Step 2 - has a direct link (single click) to contact details/page")